CIS94500/KlipperScreen-ANYCUBIC-VYPER/docs/Configuration.md

 # titlebar_name_type: None

 # Z probe calibrate position
-# By default is the middle of the bed
+# By default it tries to guess the correct location
+# it will try using zero reference position, safe_z, mesh midddle, middle of axis length, etc
 # example:
 # calibrate_x_position: 100
 # calibrate_y_position: 100

-# Bed Screws
-# define the screw positons required for odd number of screws in a comma separated list (CSV)
-# possible values are: bl, br, bm, fl, fr, fm, lm, rm, center
-# they correspond to back-left, back-right, back-middle, front-left, front-right, front-middle, left-middle, right-middle
-# example:
-# screw_positions: bl, br, fm

 # Rotation is useful if the screen is not directly in front of the machine.
+# It will affect the bed mesh visualization.
 # Valid values are 0 90 180 270
 # screw_rotation: 0